Presenter Biographies

 TOPIC: How 'Wee' can fix the UK

 NPK recovery are a start-up exploring how best to convert urine into an alternative to synthetic fertilisers, without the need for large scale storage.
-The team would like to share their ideas, and gather inout from attendees on how urine as fertiliser can be scaled up in the UK.
+The team would like to share their ideas, and gather input from attendees on how urine as fertiliser can be scaled up in the UK.

 Krisztina Mosdossy